top of page

 Permanent right of residence

-Permanent residence rights are all residence permits (or other rights) that allow for an unlimited stay in Germany, regardless of the original purpose of stay.
+Permanent residence rights are all residence permits (or other rights) that allow for an unlimited stay in Germany, regardless of the original purpose of residence.
 Examples of permanent residence rights include the settlement permit or the EU permanent residence permit.

 Related legal source: §§ 9 ff.
-Residence Act
+AufenthG

 Related VISAGUARD article: Residence permit (overview)